dahalsweekar/TextBoxes---Compatible-with-python-3.10/README.md

 # Script Detection Network (SDN)

+This code is inherited from TextBox Detection.
+The Caffe is made compatible with Python 3.10.

 ## Abstract
 *This project introduces a trainable text detection model specifically designed for detecting Nepali handwritten scripts.
 The network is optimized for fast text detection on custom Nepali handwritten texts.
 It utilizes the VGG-16 architecture as its backbone and incorporates custom-designed top layers to handle the varying sizes of text found in camera-captured scripts.*